leebaird/discover/README.md

 # License

 This project is licensed under the ```BSD 3-clause “New” or “Revised” License```.
-For more information please see the licence file
+For more information please see the licence file.

 ### Download, setup & usage
 * git clone https://github.com/leebaird/discover /opt/discover/